-Professor Germain teaches and conducts research in the areas taxation, commercial law and bankruptcy and corporate law.
+Professor Germain teaches and conducts research in the areas contracts, taxation, commercial law, bankruptcy and corporate law.
 He publishes widely on the subject of bankruptcy.
-In 2009, Professor Germain, working with Legal Services, established an internship at the College of Law, through which second and third-year law students work with people going through bankruptcy.
-The students help gather information, prepare filings and represent the clients in court.
+Beginning in 2009, Professor Germain established a pro bono bankruptcy program and bankruptcy clinic, through which law students assist low income residents through the bankruptcy processes.
+The students help gather and organize the client’s financial information, prepare filings and represent the clients in court.

 Professor Germain joined the College of Law faculty in 2002.